iVP-GmbH/iVP-gitbook/home/ivp-hub/application-management/install-applications.md

 ## Select an application

-Got to the __Application__ tab of the iVP Hub and click on the application you want to install.
+Open the __Application__ tab of the iVP Hub and click on the application you want to install.

 ![Select an application](../../../.gitbook/assets/hub_application.png)